darul75/personal-blog/posts/2015/2016-01-05_react-higher-order-components.md

 Usage of mixins allows to extend a target object with some new properties or behaviours.

+A common mixin would be a logger :)

 ```javascript
 // mixin
 const Logger = {